Neil Goldschmidt: Revelation of sexual abuse

 In his initial negotiations with Willamette Week, Goldschmidt agreed to resign his positions with the Texas Pacific Group and the Board of Higher Education, which he did.
 His decision in 1990 not to run for a second term as governor, long the subject of speculation, was finally explained.
 Further developments revealed that Goldschmidt was assisted by businessman Robert K. Burtchaell in keeping his molestation of the girl a secret.
 In return, Goldschmidt gave his support to Burtchaell's (unsuccessful) bid to extend a lease for a houseboat moorage on the Willamette River.

 Goldschmidt's rabbi made an appeal in The Oregonian for forgiveness.
 Although Goldschmidt could no longer be prosecuted for the offense, the Oregon State Bar began an investigation into the matter.
-Goldschmidt submitted a Form B resignation, which was received by the bar on May 13, and makes him ineligible for readmission.
+Goldschmidt submitted a Form B resignation, which was received by the bar on May 13, and rendered him ineligible for readmission.

 Following complaints from local media over limited access to Goldschmidt's public papers stored at the Oregon Historical Society (OHS), the state archivist announced May 29 that Goldschmidt would seize the 256 boxes of documents to guarantee public access as defined in a state law passed in 1973.
 That law required that public access to such records be maintained, but did not specify where the records be kept.
 Following Goldschmidt's decision to put the documents in the care of the OHS, the state legislature passed a law requiring future governors to leave their documents in the state archives.
 Many records were published on the state archives' website in early 2005.

 The scandal has affected numerous people and organizations associated with Goldschmidt.
 Many people have been accused of knowing of the crime, but failing to act accordingly.
 Debby Kennedy, who worked for Goldschmidt while he was governor, recalled, "I just can't tell you how many rumors there were about him then."
 Multnomah County Sheriff Bernie Giusto, who admitted knowing about the abuse, announced his early retirement in February 2008.

 On March 7, 2011, the Oregon Senate President and Co-Speakers of the House released a statement that Goldschmidt's Governor's portrait had been removed from the walls of the State Capitol building in Salem and put into storage, out of respect for his victim, Elizabeth Lynn Dunham, who died from cancer on January 16, 2011, at the age of 49.

+Personal life

+Goldschmidt married Margaret Wood in 1965.
+They had two children, Joshua and Rebecca, and divorced in 1990.
+Around the time he started his consulting firm, he met his second wife, Diana Snowden, who worked for PacifiCorp as a senior vice president.

+Goldschmidt died from heart failure at his home in Portland, on June 12, 2024, at the age of 83, four days before his 84th birthday.